 We invite you to judge us by how we look underwater not by some endless list of credits on paper.
 Please watch our videos!
 We assume that you would like to look something like we do after water is added.

 FYI .... most of the tech entities do not offer C-Cards for buoyancy either.

 & Wings?....
 Isn't that Technical Diving?

 John is a cave diver.
 He has adapted the BP&W methods of cave diving to single tank recreational diving.
 He and Maureen have adopted and employed this equipment configuration in one form or another since 1995.
 BuoyancyQuest is not DIR!
 The term DIR was not in use in 1995!
 You do not need to dive BP&W to participate in a BuoyancyQuest Workshop.
 If you have an interest in learning about it or converting to that style of diving, we will be pleased to assist you.
 Once again, the focus here is skills rather than gear.
 Diving without danglies is a skill!
 BP&W is not the "only" way to address danglies.
 BuoyancyQuest is not selling C-Cards or building and selling equipment.
 Because John is a cave diver, he knows what buoyancy skills and what kind of kick you will need to pursue that training.
 If you have no plans to go cave diving ever....you will still be nothing less than a recreational diver with cave diver fundamental skills!
-Nothing less than a diver with exceptional fundamental skills, is a status that you can be proud of rather than collecting a stack of c-cards and an inventory of expensive toys so that you can pretend and convince yourself that you are a capable diver only amounts to self betrayal.
+Nothing less than a diver with exceptional fundamental skills, is a status that you can be proud of.
+Collecting a stack of c-cards and an inventory of expensive toys so that you can pretend and convince yourself that you are a capable diver only amounts to self betrayal.

 ( shouldn't be cave diving either! )